Noizemag: Evolution and redesign

 On September 13, 2006, Steve Kammon died, leaving the ownership and maintenance of Circuit Noize in the hands of Ceplenski, Steinberg, and Taylor.
-Taylor enlisted his friend and a Circuit Noize columnist, Michael Taylor (no relation), to help him helm the editorial side, and at the end of 2006 the four met in L.A. to brainstorm how to best carry on Kammon's legacy.
+Taylor enlisted his friend and a Circuit Noize columnist, Michael Taylor (no relation), to help him helm the editorial side.
+At the end of 2006, the four met in L.A. to brainstorm how to best carry on Kammon's legacy.
 The decision was made to do a re-launch as noiZe, encompassing everything that Kammon held dear as well as updating the design elements and broadening the content to include things not directly circuit-related but relevant to their gay audience.
 Introducing the tagline "Celebrate.
 Explore.
 Live.", noiZe promised to cover the circuit as well as the events, people, and issues that had grown beyond the circuit.

-The move was misunderstood by some to be a repudiation of the circuit, and was greeted with mixed reactions, sparking a piece in Out magazine by Steve Weinstein, a well-respected New York editor and journalist.
+The move was misunderstood by some to be a repudiation of the circuit and was greeted with mixed reactions, sparking a piece in Out magazine by Steve Weinstein, a well-respected New York editor and journalist.
 The piece, titled "Save the Last Dance", questioned whether the name change reflected a larger decline within the circuit world, and noted that different types of events, such as festivals and all-gay cruises, were on the rise.

 These changes, far from proving that the circuit was dead, were actually a reflection of how successful the circuit concept had become over the years.
 There was a dedicated audience for these types of events, and more importantly, the circuit audience was willing and able to travel extensively to participate.
 Hoping to grab some of these gay travel dollars, outfits like Atlantis Events started producing gay vacation packages in Mexico as well as a successful series of gay cruises in places such as the Caribbean, Spain, and Asia.
 The concept of the circuit party itself was also expanding into the idea of longer festivals—Black & Blue in Canada, Sydney Mardi Gras in Australia, as well as Europride and Loveball in Europe.
 Gay pride festivals all over the world also took on some circuit aspects, throwing huge closing parties with top circuit DJs and performers.
 Working now as noiZe allowed more free rein in covering all of these events.

-The first issue of noiZe, and the 51st issue overall, laid out the noiZe mission in a piece called "Flipping the Circuit Breaker", which asked:
+The first issue of noiZe, and the 51st issue overall, laid out the noiZe mission in a piece called "Flipping the Circuit Breaker," which asked:

 NoiZe then made the unlikely move of recruiting Steve Weinstein to be their editor-in-chief, asking him to help get out the message that noiZe would still cover the circuit as well as emerging forms of gay entertainment and fundraising.
 With a veteran editor at the helm, noiZe looks to continue expanding its message and continue its influence within the gay community with regards to hard reduction, safe sex, and the responsibilities of partying with integrity.

 In 2015 noiZe rebranded to noiZe.buzz and noiZe.photos, two website dedicated to gay dance events and over 40,000 photos in an archive that spans over 20 years.